peteli3/cs5220-HW1/readme.txt

 qsub -I
 lscpu

 The first command checks the CPU of the login node.
 The second command starts an interactive shell on a compute node, meaning you get to interface directly with the compute node.
 Third command verifies this fact: note that the output of the first "lscpu" is different from the output of the second "lscpu".
 You can use the "qstat" command to check the status of your job.
+To leave interactive mode and return to the login node, simply type "exit".

 (3) SUBMISSION: Please create a job script for mystery-valentine.c named job-mystery.pbs.
 Verify that it runs correctly on Totient.